Cameroon legend Stephen Tataw passes away at 57 | Goal.com

 Cameroon legend Stephen Tataw passes away at 57

-Former Cameroon captain Stephen Tataw has died at the age of 57 from an illness with a statement made by Fecafoot president Seidou Mbombo Njoya on Friday.
+Former Cameroon captain Stephen Tataw has died at the age of 57 from an illness, as confirmed in a statement made by Fecafoot president Seidou Mbombo Njoya on Friday.

 Tataw was famously known for leading the Indomitable Lions to a first World Cup outing in 1990 where they reached the quarter-finals but lost out to England 3-2 after extra-time.
-They became the first African side to reach that stage which has since been equalled by Senegal in 2002 and Ghana in 2010.
+They became the first African side to reach that stage, an achievement which has since been equalled by Senegal in 2002 and Ghana in 2010.

 It was with sad emotions that I learned the death of former #IndomitableLions Captain Stephen Tataw today.
 I keep the memory of a great footballer and a remarkable leader.
 All my condolences to his family and loved ones. pic.twitter.com/MIU1kfSihO— Seidou Mbombo Njoya (@MbomboSeidou) July 31, 2020